SantiagoC2/AI-for-Economists/README.md

   - Code to create a query, give context, upload data, and download.
     - Imprortant to give context/examples!
     - Useful to ask LLM to think (why?) before answering
+    - Use prompt optimizer and do a few tests in the [Playground](https://platform.openai.com/chat/edit?models=gpt-5)

 ## Useful tools
 - Download ChatGPT desktop